swfiua/gotu/docs/apersonalview.rst

 highly relevent to a Big Bang Universe too.

 The book introduces the main characters involved in building models for Einstein's General Relativity.
+There is a whole cast of characters.
+There was much discusion of different models.

 One of the principles behind the book is Einstein’s cosmological principle, that the universe is close to homogeneous and isotropic in the large-scale, on average.
+Whaterver that means.

 Colin Rourke uses the strong cosmological principle to extend the argument to time as well as space, suggesting the universe is likely orders of magnitude older and larger than the big bang theory's 13.7 billion year age.

+It is a natural consequence of Einstein's Special Relativity, that time and space become intertwined, so why not extend the cosmological principle to time as well?

 There is a lot of evidence that the universe is extremely old.
 There are many observations that show that the whole system appears to be in a remarkable state of equilibrium.
+The sort of equilibrium that might take a very long time to establish, given the distances involved.

-Many of the issues that arise in the big bang theory disappear, if there is simply more time for everything to evolve.
+Many of the issues that arise in the big bang theory disappear, if there is simply more time for everything to happen.

 A new theory of galaxy growth and formation is needed, one that is stable over long periods of time.